 - Number of transactions/footfalls at ATM (gives intel on location sensitivity of ATM)

-- Validating the performance of external vendors such as payment processors
+- Validating the performance of external vendors, such as payment processors

 It is clear that such tracking will bear fruits only when data is collected and analyzed at an aggregate level.
-This helps eliminate outliers and concentrate on larger scale problems that can impact your business performance.
+This helps eliminate outliers and concentrate on larger-scale problems that can impact your business performance.

-Take another interesting instance; if an e-commerce site wants to analyze what is working and what is not working with their site, they can use a blend of web scraping and transactional data analysis to get multiple threads of insights – all working towards a unified goal – better insights for better customer servicing.
+Take another interesting instance; if an e-commerce site wants to analyze what is working and what is not working with their site, they can use a blend of web scraping and transactional data analysis to get multiple threads of insights–all working towards a unified goal–better insights for better customer servicing.

 There are many ways in which transaction data is pulled online and collated to provide Big Data analysis.

-Website behavior and activity
+Website Behaviour and Activity

-- Advanced e-commerce – This new facility lets you dig deeper to track all elements that together make up the entire online purchase process
+- Advanced e-commerce–This new facility lets you dig deeper to track all elements that together make up the entire online purchase process

-- User ID – Tracks what devices you are getting more traffic and conversions from.
+- User ID–Tracks what devices you are getting more traffic and conversions from.

 Many trade publications use data aggregation to pull in insights from transactional data.
 These sources may include banks and government.
-The insights are used to provide personalized recommendation on daily convenience shops or restaurant, based on parameters such as number and volume of withdrawals from a particular bank.
+The insights are used to provide a personalized recommendation on daily convenience shops or restaurant, based on parameters such as the number and volume of withdrawals from a particular bank.

-- At time of product browsing/ research
+- At the time of product browsing/ research

-- Track the search keywords used – this helps in text mining
+- Track the search keywords used–this helps in text mining

-- Track time at which the research was done and geographic spread of product research – this helps in delivering personalized content
+- Track time at which the research was done and geographic spread of product research–this helps in delivering personalized content

-- Session-wise details on time spent, number of products browsed, number of page re-directs – this helps in understanding the overall performance of the site vis-à-vis user expectation
+- Session-wise details on time spent, number of products browsed, number of page re-directs–this helps in understanding the overall performance of the site vis-à-vis user expectation

-- At time of purchase process
+- At the time of the purchase process,

-- What mode of payment used most and what bank used most often – this helps in delivering customized content that is relevant and meaningful
+- What mode of payment used most and what bank used most often–this helps in delivering customized content that is relevant and meaningful

 - Tracking cart abandonment and its point of origin